balvisio/CAFA-Toolset/README.md

 ### Integrating Annotation Datasets
 This tool integrates protein annoations from multiple sources.
-Currently, it supports uniprot-swissProt and uniprot-GOA file format.
+Currently, it supports UniProtKB/SwissProt and UniProt-GOA file format.
 Here is the command to run this tool:

-python Mergedb -input1 uniprot-swissProt-annoation-at-t0 -input2 uniprot-GOA-annotation-at-time-t0 -organism taxon-id
+python Mergedb -input1 UniProtKB/SwissProt-annoation-at-t0 -input2 UniProt-GOA-annotation-at-time-t0 -organism taxon-id

 One specific example run with input1 file uniprot_sprot.dat.38, input2 file gene_association.goa_ref_yeast.38, and taxon id 559292 for Saccharomyces Cerevisiae: